 Attorneys' Fees in Social Security Disability Claims

-Posted on behalf of Phillips Disability, P.C. on Nov 16, 2017 in SSD
+Posted on behalf of Dayes Law Firm PC on Nov 16, 2017 in SSD

 Disability lawyers do not charge upfront fees.
 Instead we work on contingency, meaning we only get paid if you win your claim.
 This method makes it easier for disability claimants to pursue their case because they will not have to confront the barrier of having to pay legal fees before they are awarded any benefits.

-The skilled Social Security Disability lawyers at Phillips Disability work vigorously on every claim, fighting for the benefits you deserve.
+The skilled Social Security Disability lawyers at Dayes Law Firm PC work vigorously on every claim, fighting for the benefits you deserve.
 We can discuss your claim during a free initial consultation where we can further explain how our fee is calculated.